spec-framework/documentation/output/book.md

 The remaining methods are getters, methods to delegate to sub widgets, one method to compute the methods in a specific class for a specific protocol, and methods to register to sub widget events\.
-Those methods are summed up in the code in [2\.13](#ex_viewer_others)\.
+Those methods are given in the code in [2\.13](#ex_viewer_others)\.